lsst-sqre/sasquatch/docs/user-guide/dashboards.rst

 - When adding multiple graphs to one chart, it is not possible to combine different visualization types.

-- There's no solution yet to display units in Chronograf charts other than manually adding a suffix to the y-axis label.
+- There's no solution yet to display units in Chronograf charts.
-  Units can be obtained from the Kafka topic schema using the EFD client.
+  Units can be obtained from the Kafka topic schema using the `EFD client`_ ``get_schema()`` method, but they need to be added manually to the y-axis label in Chronograf.